Edward Phillips (British Army officer): Second World War

-1940 - 1942
+1940–1942

-The start of the war found him still as Commanding Officer, Combined British General Hospital (CBGH) Poona, India from 1940-1941 in a routine hospital management role, and in 1941 at Combined General Hospital (CGH)(Indian Army).
+The start of the war found Phillips still as Commanding Officer, Combined British General Hospital (CBGH) Poona, India from 1940 to 1941 in a routine hospital management role, and in 1941 at Combined General Hospital (CGH)(Indian Army).

-He joined a directly active unit on 27 September 1941 when he was appointed Colonel (with seniority backdated to 17 November 1938) and Assistant Director Medical Services, 10th Indian Infantry Division around its formation.
+Phillips joined a directly active unit on 27 September 1941 when he was appointed Colonel (with seniority backdated to 17 November 1938) and Assistant Director Medical Services, 10th Indian Infantry Division around its formation.
 An Assistant Director was head of the medical services for a Division.
 The Division was commanded by Maj-Gen.Bill Slim and at that time it landed in Basra, captured Baghdad and the oilfields of Mosul as part of the Anglo-Iraqi War which was linked to World War II.
 The division then invaded Syria (in pursuit of Vichy French aeroplanes placed there by the Germans) until June, then invaded Iran as part of the Operation Countenance Anglo-Soviet invasion of Iran to secure the Iranian oilfields from the Axis powers for the Allies and Russians.
 The division then returned to a static guarding role in Mosul.
 Medical Services in the division were drawn from the RAMC and Indian Army Medical Corps and included the 14th, 21st & 30th Indian Field Ambulance.

 In April 1942 he rejoined the British Army as Deputy Director Medical Services HQ for XIII Corps and XXX Corps.
 "Deputy Director" was the title given to Corps level commanders for the RAMC (and other service corps) in Corps-level formation, originally as a Colonel-level appointment and later Brigadier level.
 Phillips was an Acting Brigadier from 14 April 1942, then Temporary Brigadier from 14 October 1942.
 XIII Corps was commanded by Lt-Gen William Gott and was part of the British 8th Army in the North African desert, which had suffered serious reverses.
 General Claude Auchinleck was shortly to take over.
 This period of the North African Campaign included the retreat to Tobruk, the defeat at Gazala (at the same time as Phillips was briefly a Prisoner of War, see below), the Mersa Matruh defeat, and the First Battle of El Alamein, which halted the Axis advance and led to the arrival of General Montgomery who Phillips was to follow for the rest of the war, during Operation Torch, the 2nd Battle of El Alamein, then to Italy, France and Germany.